amateur80lvl/lxcex/README.md

 Start the container.
 Inside, `ls /mnt/myserver/shared-dir` should work as expected.

+However, user:group will be nobody:nogroup and I have no idea how to setup correct id mapping.

 ### Editing main menu

 `menulibre` looks kinda bloatware and currently is totally broken in excalibur.